 To follow along with this tutorial, you will need to register with Speckle and install the required connectors 🔌.
 It takes less than 3 minutes!

-You will also need Unreal Engine 4.26 or newer installed and an IDE setup.
+You will also need Unreal Engine 4.26 or newer installed.

 For a comprehensive overview of this connector, check our docs 📚!

 First, you will need to install the Speckle for Unreal Engine plugin from the Epic Marketplace.

 Install to Engine and select the engine version you wish to use.

 Next, you will need to create a new UE project (or use an existing one), any template will work.